trueos/trueos-docs/trueos-handbook/pico.rst

    | compression=<1-9> |                |                  |
    +-------------------+----------------+------------------+

+.. note:: The :ref:`Configuration Settings <inisett>` Table will expand as more options are developed and added to :file:`picoserver.ini`.

-The *compression* setting can be any number from 1 to 9.
+Set the *compression* setting to any number from 1 to 9.
 The default setting is recommended as turning up the compression can introduce performance issues on the clients.

 Pico uses *Virtual GL* (vgl) for graphics hardware acceleration.
-VGL will work with any *OpenGL* supported graphics card, but Nvidia cards are generally recommended at this time.
+VGL works with any *OpenGL* supported graphics card, but Nvidia cards are generally recommended at this time.

 .. warning:: Turning on VGL may introduce security vulnerabilities on a network with untrusted clients.